Building Service Workers’ Union Authorizes Strike, As Contract for 20,000 Workers Expires 12/31

 Labor leaders from other unions showed up at the rally to express solidarity.
 The Region 9A director for the United Auto Workers, Brandon Mancilla, spoke about the stability he found growing up in a 32BJ family: “We had security that immigrant families from my country, Guatemala, do not have.”
 He also brought up the stand-up strike that the UAW engaged in–earlier this year–against the “Big 3” autoworkers: Ford, GM, and Stellantis.
 “Record profits mean record contracts,” he said.

-The Realty Advisory Board, when reached for comment by Straus News said that “the RAB appreciates that union members have voted to strike, as is their legal right.”
+The Realty Advisory Board, when reached for comment by Straus News, said that “the RAB appreciates that union members have voted to strike, as is their legal right.”
 The spokesman claimed that “the current labor agreements contain healthcare provisions and unsustainable work rules that do not exist in any other major city in the country.”
+In other words, they confirmed that they are unlikely to cede much ground to the city’s building workers.